nishalsehan/show_hide_password/README.md

 # show_hide_password

 A Flutter plugin that provides a builder to easily implement a hide/show password functionality in your Flutter application.
 This plugin allows you to toggle the visibility of a password field with a simple boolean status.
-Additionally, it includes q Flutter Widget that provides a custom textfield widget with a built-in password toggle feature and customization options.
+Additionally, it includes a Flutter Widget that provides a custom textfield widget with a built-in password toggle feature and customization options.

 ![demo](https://github.com/nishalsehan/show_hide_password/assets/44578204/1df70499-f43c-4ee6-b279-d21e3c97b31b)